 The use of a doubly-robust TMLE estimator to estimate the effects of multiple hypothetical interventions that are otherwise unmeasurable, can be considered the study's main strength.
 Furthermore, our estimates were based on longitudinal data while allowing for the time varying nature of the exposure and confounders.
 However, several limitations should be noted.
 Variables used in this study were based on self-reported measures, which are prone to measurement and classification errors.
 However, previous studies conducted in Japan have shown the validity of self-reported number of teeth [@Matsui2016; @Ueno2018].
 Causal inference for time-varying exposure necessitates no unmeasured confounding assumption at each time point (conditional exchangeability assumption).
 Despite the fact that we adjusted estimates for multiple time-varying and time-invariant confounders, as well as baseline levels of social participation, the possibility of unmeasured confounding cannot be ruled out.
 In our analyses we used panel data with participants who took part in all three waves of the JAGES.
 Therefore, we had a large attrition of our sample population (n= 52053 at baseline to n= 22451 at 2016 follow-up).
 We examined the baseline characteristics associated with attrition (supplementary table xx) and showed that it was associated with a lower number of teeth at baseline.
 However, a low number of teeth negatively affected social participation, thus, any selection bias caused due to attrition would have led to an underestimation of the effects of tooth loss on social participation.

+In this study, we only looked at the effect of number of teeth on the frequency of social participation.
+However, the quality of social interactions is just as important in accruing the health benefits of social participation [@].
+It is reasonable to assume that the quality of social interactions is more affected by teeth and oral health than the frequency of participation.
+Therefore, further research is warranted to investigate this assumption.
+Moreover, we were not able to identify the locations of missing teeth in our data.
+Missing front teeth would have had a greater impact on facial aesthetics and speech, whereas missing posterior teeth (molars and premolars) would have mainly impacted masticatory functions.
+Thus, the location of missing teeth would have affected differently on social participation.
+These effects should be further investigated in future studies.

 Conclusions